zhiming-shen/Xen-Blanket-AGN/README.md

 # Xen-Blanket-NG

 Xen-Blanket is a nested-virtualization solution that works without hardware or software support from underlying cloud providers.
 With Xen-Blanket, you can get hypervisor-level control by running a second-layer Xen hypervisor within virtual machines (VMs).
-For more information, checkout the paper: The Xen-Blanket: Virtualize Once, Run Everywhere, in EuroSys 2012.
+For more information, check out the paper: [The Xen-Blanket: Virtualize Once, Run Everywhere](http://fireless.cs.cornell.edu/publications/xen-blanket.pdf), in EuroSys 2012.

 This is a new version of Xen-Blanket that works with Xen, KVM, and Hyper-V. It is based on Xen 4.2.2, and the Domain-0 kernel is based on Linux 3.4.
 This is part of the Supercloud project (http://supercloud.cs.cornell.edu/).